What’s Covered in this Athene BCA Elevate Review?

 Welcome to Annuity Gator.

-Who we are: A team of experienced financial professionals and dare-we-say-it annuity geeks who enjoy reading the small print on annuity sales pieces, propaganda, and prospectus.
+: A team of experienced financial professionals and dare-we-say-it annuity geeks who enjoy reading the small print on annuity sales pieces, propaganda, and prospectus.

-What we do: We are dedicated to educating and informing investors like yourself, because we believe hard-working individuals deserve to know the facts.
+: We are dedicated to educating and informing investors like yourself, because we believe hard-working individuals deserve to know the facts.
 Studies have shown that an informed investor is a smarter investor, and smart choices lead to a more relaxed retirement.
 And isn’t that what you’ve been working so hard to achieve?

-Why we do this: We all have parents and grandparents, aunts and uncles who are at or near the time of retirement, and many of them, like you, are confused about what to do with their retirement savings.
+: We all have parents and grandparents, aunts and uncles who are at or near the time of retirement, and many of them, like you, are confused about what to do with their retirement savings.
 Commercials, advertisements, and financial salespeople have been known to make annuities sound like the silver-bullet solution.
 You’ve probably heard fantastic claims such as:

 - Highest Payouts